Georgia Herpetological Association & Rescue

 Pick up in Athens

-Penelope: sub-adult, 6 months of age, Leopard Gecko.
+Penelope: sub-adult, 1 year old, Leopard Gecko.
 Penelope is very beautiful and would also make a great gecko for someone who wants to watch their pet grow.
 We have smaller tanks at our Rockmart location for an additional donation.

 Pick up at Bear Creek Nature Center